-- Riders must remain seated when the bus is in motion. - Whistling and shouting are not permitted. - Profanity and obscene language, which includes tormenting and racial, religious or gender slurs, are forbidden. - Smoking is prohibited. - The following disturbances are prohibited: - o Pushing, wrestling or inflicting bodily harm in any way - o Threatening other passengers or disturbing their possessions - Unnecessary talking to the driver or distracting the operator of the bus - Throwing objects within the bus or out of windows - Climbing over or under seats - Littering the bus - Leaning out of windows/including head, arms/hands or feet - Defacing or damaging the bus - Weapons of any kind including using body parts as weapons - Parents will be held responsible for any defacing or damaging of the bus.
+- Riders must remain seated when the bus is in motion. - Whistling and shouting are not permitted. - Profanity and obscene language, which includes tormenting and racial, religious or gender slurs, are forbidden. - Smoking is prohibited. - The following disturbances are prohibited: - o Pushing, wrestling or inflicting bodily harm in any way - o Threatening other passengers or disturbing their possessions - o Unnecessary talking to the driver or distracting the operator of the bus - o Throwing objects within the bus or out of windows - o Climbing over or under seats - o Littering the bus - o Leaning out of windows/including head, arms/hands or feet - o Defacing or damaging the bus

+- Weapons of any kind including using body parts as weapons Parents will be held responsible for any defacing or damaging of the bus.

-JGMS Academic Honor Code
+IGMS Academic Honor Code